teivah/algodeck/README.md

 Michael A. Nielsen, **"Augmenting Long-term Memory"**

-Using Anki is a great way to prepare an algorithm & data structure interview.
+This, using Anki is a great way to prepare an algorithm & data structure interview.

 If you want to download the Anki deck containing the 213 cards, please follow this link ($12.99):